Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = 4.6.8 =
-- Stripe payment gateway: fixed a rounding issue with the base shipping amount .
+- Stripe payment gateway: fixed a rounding issue with the base shipping amount.

 = 4.6.7 =
 - The general settings menu items have been reorganized into two separate sections: PayPal Settings and Shopping Cart Settings.